jtanderson2/azure-network-lab-building-blocks/s2svpn-onprem/README.md

 # get public ip of onprem csr
 az network public-ip show -g $eeerg -n $eeecsrpublicip --query "{address: ipAddress}"

-# show status of vpn gateway
+# show status of azure-side vpn gateway
 az network vnet-gateway list -g $dddrg -o table

+# note, you can also check the status of a vpn gateway by going to https://<vpn-gw-public-ip>:8081/healthprobe from a browser; if an XML page is returned, the gateway is healthy

+# check azure-side vpn connection status; look for ' "connectionStatus": "Connected" ' in the output
+az network vpn-connection show -n $dddvpnconn -g $dddrg

 # stop vms / csr
 az vm deallocate -g $dddrg -n $dddvmname --no-wait